 If two VNets are connected to the same ExpressRoute circuit, you can do a series of tests to isolate the problem in Azure.

-- Run the Get-LinkPerformance test between VM1 and VM2.
+Run the Get-LinkPerformance test between VM1 and VM2.
 This test provides insight to if the problem is local or not.
-If this test produces acceptable latency and bandwidth results, you can mark the local VNet network as good.
+If this test produces acceptable latency and bandwidth results, you can mark the local virtual network as good.

-- Assuming the local VNet traffic is good, run the Get-LinkPerformance test between VM1 and VM3.
+Assuming the local virtual network traffic is good, run the Get-LinkPerformance test between VM1 and VM3.
 This test exercises the connection through the Microsoft network down to the MSEE and back into Azure.
 If this test produces acceptable latency and bandwidth results, you can mark the Azure network as good.

-It's critical that for each test you mark the time of day you run the test and record the results in a common location (I like OneNote or Excel).
+It's critical that for each test you mark the time of day you run the test and record the results in a common location.
 Each test run should have identical output so you can compare the resultant data across test runs and not have "holes" in the data.
-Consistency across multiple tests is the primary reason I use the AzureCT for troubleshooting.
-The magic isn't in the exact load scenarios I run, but instead the magic is the fact that I get a consistent test and data output from each and every test.
+Consistency across multiple tests is the primary reason we use the AzureCT for troubleshooting.
+The magic isn't in the exact load scenarios we run, but instead the magic is the fact that we get a consistent test and data output from each and every test.
 Recording the time and having consistent data every single time is especially helpful if you later find that the issue is sporadic.
-Be diligent with your data collection up front and you'll avoid hours of retesting the same scenarios (I learned this hard way many years ago).
+Be diligent with your data collection up front and you'll avoid hours of retesting the same scenarios.

 The problem is isolated, now what?